License

 Of course all programming languages used by software developers are languages in the model theoretic sense as well.
 The usefulness of such technical languages is however increasingly reaching practical limits.
 It is somewhat ironic that most programming languages are limited to a purely linear format, and do not in any significant way exploit human visual abilities.

 Often, a picture is worth a thousand words, and there are very good reasons why architects and engineers make extensive use of two and three dimensional models.
 Computers and programming languages allow the creation of powerful graphical user interfaces and notations, but to date nearly all of these user interfaces and notations are encoded, and must be maintained, in a linear format.
-Modern software tools such as Gmodel pave the path for visual languages that are easily understood by humans, but that are not restricted to the linear, one-dimensional structure of natural language.
+Modern software tools such as the S23M Cell Platform pave the path for visual languages that are easily understood by humans, but that are not restricted to the linear, one-dimensional structure of natural language.

 Pingback: Reconnecting Software Quality Expectations and Cost Expectations « Jorn Bettin